BanForFun/react-select-table/docs/component.md

    True if caused by enter key press

-   False if caused by double click
+   False if caused by double-click

 #### `onSelectionChanged` *function*